Spleen: Enlarged spleen

 The spleen is the largest collection of lymphoid tissue in the body.
 It is normally palpable in preterm infants, in 30% of normal, full-term neonates, and in 5% to 10% of infants and toddlers.
 A spleen easily palpable below the costal margin in any child over the age of three to four years should be considered abnormal until proven otherwise.

 Splenomegaly can result from antigenic stimulation (e.g., infection), obstruction of blood flow (e.g., portal vein obstruction), underlying functional abnormality (e.g., hemolytic anemia), or infiltration (e.g., leukemia or storage disease, such as Gaucher's disease).
 The most common cause of acute splenomegaly in children is viral infection, which is transient and usually moderate.
 Basic work-up for acute splenomegaly includes a complete blood count with differential, platelet count, and reticulocyte and atypical lymphocyte counts to exclude hemolytic anemia and leukemia.
 Assessment of IgM antibodies to viral capsid antigen (a rising titer) is indicated to confirm Epstein–Barr virus or cytomegalovirus.
 Other infections should be excluded if these tests are negative.

-Calculators have been developed for measurements of spleen size based on CT, US, and MRI findings.
+Calculators have been developed to measure spleen size based on CT scan, ultrasound, and MRI findings.

 Splenic injury

-Trauma, such as a road traffic collision, can cause rupture of the spleen, which is a situation requiring immediate medical attention.
+Trauma, such as road traffic collisions, can lead to splenic rupture, a medical emergency.

 Asplenia

-Asplenia refers to a non-functioning spleen, which may be congenital, or caused by traumatic injury, surgical resection (splenectomy) or a disease such as sickle cell anaemia.
+Asplenia refers to a non-functioning spleen, which may be congenital, or caused by traumatic injury, surgical resection (splenectomy), or a disease such as sickle cell anaemia.
 Hyposplenia refers to a partially functioning spleen.
 These conditions may cause a modest increase in circulating white blood cells and platelets, a diminished response to some vaccines, and an increased susceptibility to infection.
-In particular, there is an increased risk of sepsis from polysaccharide encapsulated bacteria.
-Encapsulated bacteria inhibit binding of complement or prevent complement assembled on the capsule from interacting with macrophage receptors.
-Phagocytosis needs natural antibodies, which are immunoglobulins that facilitate phagocytosis either directly or by complement deposition on the capsule.
+In particular, there is an increased risk of sepsis from polysaccharide-encapsulated bacteria.
+Encapsulated bacteria inhibit the binding of complement or prevent the complement assembled on the capsule from interacting with macrophage receptors.
+Phagocytosis requires natural antibodies, which are immunoglobulins that facilitate phagocytosis either directly or by activating the complement system on the capsule.
 They are produced by IgM memory B cells (a subtype of B cells) in the marginal zone of the spleen.

 A splenectomy (removal of the spleen) results in a greatly diminished frequency of memory B cells.
-A 28-year follow-up of 740 World War II veterans whose spleens were removed on the battlefield showed a significant increase in the usual death rate from pneumonia (6 rather than the expected 1.3) and an increase in the death rate from ischemic heart disease (41 rather than the expected 30), but not from other conditions.
+A 28-year follow-up of 740 World War II veterans whose spleens were removed on the battlefield showed a significant increase in the mortality rate from pneumonia (6 rather than the expected 1.3) and an increase in the death rate from ischemic heart disease (41 rather than the expected 30), but not from other conditions, relative to veterans with intact spleens.